 Demographics, Government, Culture & Population

-The province of Prince Edward Island is named after Augustus, the Duke of Kent and the father of Queen Victoria.
+The province of Prince Edward Island, Canada is named after Augustus, the Duke of Kent and the father of Queen Victoria.
 With a reputation of being the smallest Canadian province, PEI is the home to 140, 000 people (in approx).
 Even so, the population density is higher than any other Canadian region, thanks to the immigration-friendly policies and tourism facilities.

 Prince Edward Island has its own parliament situated in Charlottetown, the province capital, where half of the provincial population lives.
 The citizens of PEI are known as the “islanders” and still carry the traces of their proud history to this date.